photo 1 of 28

 When and why did you start training for fighting?
 I was always involved in martial arts and I just loved competition.
 I started in Karate from age five to seven and then at age nine I enrolled in a school called Universal Defense Systems, which covered a wide array of styles from kickboxing, judo, Kung-fu, and Arnis.
 I started in point sparring tournaments, Arnis (Escrima) tournaments, amateur kickboxing, and after enrolling in a Brazilian Jiu-Jitsu school under Rodrigo Gracie I started in BJJ tournaments.
 The next step was, of course, MMA.
 So in 2003 I had my first fight at 185 pounds against Ronald Stallings.
 I was hooked ever since.
 Fighting has always been part of my life.

-What titles have you held?
+What ranks and titles have you held?
 Brazilian Jiu-Jitsu Black Belt, Ring of Combat Lightweight Champion, The Ultimate Fighter Season 8 Finalist.

 Do you have any heroes?
 My parents are both my heroes.
 They both worked so hard to support my brother and I. I wouldn't be here if it wasn't for them.